Horn maps of holomorphic functions locally pseudo-conjugate on their parabolic basins: Abstract

 \section{Abstract}

-The lifted horn map $h$ of a holomorphic function $f$ with a simple parabolic point at $z_0$ is well known to be a local conjugacy complete invariant at $z_0$; this is a classical result proved independently by Écalle \cite{b:Ec}, Voronin \cite{b:Vor}, Martinet and Ramis \cite{b:MarRam}.
-Landford and Yampolski have shown in \cite{b:LY} that, if two functions $f_1, f_2$ with simple parabolic points at $z_1, z_2$ are globally conjugate on their immediate parabolic basins, with the conjugacy and its inverse continuous at $z_1$, resp. $z_2$, their horn maps must be equal as analytic ramified coverings.
-In this article, we introduce a notion of local conjugacy on immediate parabolic basins, and show that two functions $f_1, f_2$ with simple parabolic points are locally conjugate on parabolic basins (without the hypothesis of continuity) if and only if the non-lifted horn maps $\h_i$ are equivalent as ramified coverings.
-This result is a first step to understand better invariant classes by parabolic renormalization.
+The lifted horn map of a holomorphic function with a simple parabolic point is well known to be a complete local conjugacy invariant; this is a classical result proved independently by Écalle \cite{b:Ec}, Voronin \cite{b:Vor}, Martinet and Ramis \cite{b:MarRam}.
+Lanford and Yampolski have shown in \cite{b:LY} that, if two functions $f_1, f_2$ with simple parabolic points at $z_1, z_2$ are globally conjugate on their immediate parabolic basins, with the conjugacy and its inverse continuous at $z_1$, resp.\ $z_2$, then their horn maps must be cover-equivalent: there are isomorphisms $\psi^+ : \mathcal{D}_1^+\to \mathcal{D}_2^+$ and $\psi^- : \mathcal{D}_1^-\to \mathcal{D}_2^-$ between the top and bottom connected components of their domains, and a translation $T$ on the cylinder, such that $\h_2\circ\psi^+ = T\circ \h_1$ and $\h_2\circ\psi^- = T\circ \h_1$ holds on these domains.
+In this article, we introduce a notion of (semi) local conjugacy on immediate parabolic basins, which we call \emph{local pseudo-conjugacy} and which in particular does not make any continuity assumption, and show that the horn maps $\h_1$ and $\h_2$ satisfy the condition above if and only if the two functions $f_1, f_2$ are locally pseudo-conjugate.
+This result is a first step to better understand invariant classes by parabolic renormalization.